apache/stanbol/commons/solr/README.md

 ----------------------

 This sections describes how to use Solr servers and indexes referenced and managed by the "org.apache.stanbol.commons.solr" framework.
-Principally there are two possibilities: (1) to directly access Solr indexes via the SolrServer Java API and (2) to publish locally managed index on the OSGI HttpService and than use such indexes via the Solr RESTful API.
+Principally there are two possibilities: (1) to directly access Solr indexes via the SolrServer Java API and (2) to publish locally managed index on the OSGi HttpService and than use such indexes via the Solr RESTful API.

 The Stanbol Solr framework does not provide utilities for accessing remote Solr servers, because this is already easily possible by using SolrJ.